ItsLaszlo/tech_notes/docker.md

 ### Network

-Provides a way for containers to communicate with each other.
-Like a virtual environment.
+Provides a way for containers to communicate with each other in a virtual network environment.
 If two containers are on the same network, they can talk to each other.
 If they aren't, they can't.
 network alias are assigned as a more descriptive name for containers to use when communicating with one another.
 \*\*\*\*\*\*\*\*\*\*